reconmap/rest-api/README.md

 If you have bugs or feature requests to report please use the [issues](https://github.com/reconmap/application/issues) tab on Github.

-If you want to chat to one of us join our IRC channel on [Freenode](https://webchat.freenode.net/) using the channel #reconmap.
+If you want to chat to somebody on the development team head to our [Gitter](https://gitter.im/reconmap/community) community.